wadmp/wadmp.github.io/src/gen3/explanations/README.md

 # User management

-To start using WebAccess/DMP, you need a user account first.
+To start using WebAccess/DMP, you will first need a user account .

-Use Sign Up link only if you are the first from your company to access the platform.
-If someone else has already Signed Up, ask them to create a user to add you to the company.
+**Use Sign Up Link:** If you are the first individual from your company to access the platform, utilize the provided Sign Up link to create your account.

-## 1. Sign up / Sign in
+**Invitation Requirement:** If someone else from your company has already signed up, you will need to request an invitation link from them.
+This invitation link will be sent to your email address, enabling you to register for access to the platform.

 ## 1. Sign up / Sign in